 During the initial surge of the pandemic, many small businesses were forced to temporarily close for safety reasons.

 According to a survey conducted by the Proceedings of the National Academy of Sciences of the United States of America, “43% of businesses had temporarily closed, and nearly all of these closures were due to COVID-19.”

-“It has been very tough behind the scenes,” Johnson said.
+“It has been very tough behind the scenes,” said Stan Johnson, owner of GBC Wellness Center.
 “We shut down for over six weeks except for one of our medical contracts.”

-Johnson is referring to one of the contracts his business has with the city of Kingsport.
-The “wellness center” in GBC’s name refers to the physical therapy and other work the gym’s trainers do with Kingsport City employees to make sure their aches and pains do not become too severe or even injuries.
+These contracts are deals that his business has made with the city of Kingsport.
+The “wellness center” aspect of the company refers to the physical therapy and other work that the gyms trainers do with the Kingsport city employees to make sure their aches and pains do not become too severe.

 Johnson, while being the owner of the GBC Wellness Center, is also one of the trainers you can find working and helping people at the gym; he is a medical exercise specialist.

 Growing up as the son of a bank teller and a machine worker in the small town of Elmwood, Ill., Johnson gained perspective on what hard work looks like, and says that his parents are the people who inspire him the most.